 The other open-source router operating systems include:

 - Pfsense software

 - Sophos XG Home Firewall/Router

-Building a Home Soft Router and NAS with a computer
+Building a Home Soft Router and NAS with a ReComputer

-Here's a stepwise illustration of building a home soft routing system and NAS.
+Here's a stepwise illustration of how to build a home soft routing system and NAS.

-You’ll need an SSD state solid drives disk.
+You’ll need an SSD state solid drive disk.

-Below we've listed some of the components you'll require and the specifications.
+Below are some of the key components you'll require and their specifications.

-- A 8GB RAM + 64GB eMMC ReComputer motherboard
+- An 8GB RAM + 64GB eMMC ReComputer motherboard

 - A m.2 SATA SSD